-Kristin: I just find it funny that people criticised her for singing her own hook on “Be Careful,” suggesting that Kehlani or SZA should’ve done the honour instead… Kehlani is on the hook of this and it’s not nearly as strong of a song.
+Kristin: I just find it funny that people criticized her for singing her own hook on “Be Careful,” suggesting that Kehlani or SZA should’ve did the honor instead… Kehlani is on the hook of this and it’s not nearly as strong of a song.
 Now what?

 Lawrence: This one is fine and I’ve accepted that I will probably be hearing it on the radio all the time.

 Kristin: I’m not into it.
 If we’re going with the ghostwriter theory, I think this is the official “Offset song” but “Be Careful” was the smarter and catchier choice to capitalize on the drama.
 This is all speculation though.